Samatvartha/2014P_Samatvartha_Thesisbox/README.md

 ---

-### The 2014P_ Approach: Venture Lab & Think Tank 🎬
+### The 2014P_ Approach: Venture Lab, Think Tank & Investment Studio 🎬

-You can call 2014P_ a Venture Lab, a Think Tank, or an exclusive community of dreamers, builders, and angels.
+You can call 2014P_ a Venture Lab, a Think Tank, an Investment Studio, or an exclusive community of dreamers, builders, and angels.
 In simple terms, we act as:

 - **Ecosystem Orchestrator:** Connecting talent, capital, and execution capabilities.